What is an endurance or sportive bike?

 It also doesn’t impede your sprinting and climbing even as you pull up and down on the bars when out of the saddle, and the bike’s weight is impressive for an endurance bike too.

-Read more: Specialized Roubaix Expert review
+Read more: Specialized Roubaix Expert overhaul

 Cannondale Synapse 2019 endurance road bike

 Cannondale’s Synapse is renowned for offering a comfortable ride, without cancelling out the expert handling and stiffness that you want from a road bike.

 Weight has been kept low, but Cannondale has used its SAVE (Synapse Active Vibration Elimination) technology to ensure comfort is kept high on the agenda.
 A ‘Power Pyramid’ bottom bracket presents plenty of stiffness making for quick footed accelerations.

 We were lucky enough to test the top of the range model, with Dura Ace Di2, but models starts with a Shimano Sora fitted aluminium frame for £849.99.
 A carbon Dura Ace Di2 version with disc brakes comes in at £3,999.99.

 Comfort is your primary concern when buying an endurance bike.
 As most of your weight is support by your saddle rather than the handlebars, it is most important that the back-end of the bike is comfortable.
 However, depending on your position, your arms and wrists will still be bearing a fair amount of your weight so front end comfort is still important.